Abortion in Georgia (U.S. state): History

-Georgia had a six-week abortion ban slated to go into effect in 2019, which would have made it illegal to obtain an abortion in the state once embryonic or fetal cardiac electrical activity could be detected.
+Georgia had an approximately six-week abortion ban slated to go into effect in 2019, which would have made it illegal to obtain an abortion in the state once embryonic cardiac-cell electrical activity could be detected.
 The law made no exception for cases of rape or incest and mandated a penalty in prison for doctors who perform the procedure, but noted specifically that this was not referring to the women who get this procedure done.
 Rep. Ed Setzler introduced that law, HB 481, in the Georgia House of Representatives on February 25, 2019.
 During his campaign for Governor, Brian Kemp, now the Governor of Georgia, "vow[ed] to sign the toughest abortion laws in the country" and when asked about litigation, said, "bring it!
 I'll fight for life at the Capitol and in the courtroom."
 After being passed in the House on March 7, 2019, HB 481 was passed out of a Senate committee on March 18, 2019.
 It was subsequently passed by the entire state Senate, after which it was narrowly passed by the House 92–78.
 The bill was signed by Governor Kemp on May 7, 2019.
 Georgia was one of several states passing similar bills in April and May 2019, alongside Missouri, Louisiana, and Alabama.
-However, the American Civil Liberties Union, Planned Parenthood and the Center for Reproductive Rights sued the state in June 2019 and sought an injunction against enforcement of the bill before it would go into effect in January 2020.
-The case was heard in the United States District Court for the Northern District of Georgia under Judge Steve C. Jones.
-Jones ruled in favor of the injunction to block enforcement in his decision in October 2019, stating "By banning pre-viability abortions, H.B.
-481 violates the constitutional right to privacy, which, in turn, inflicts per se irreparable harm on Plaintiffs."
-In July 2020, the bill was ruled unconstitutional by Judge Jones.
+Many women do not yet know that they are pregnant at 6 weeks since the woman's last menstrual period.

-In June 24, 2022, the Atlanta City Council passed a resolution to decriminalize abortion after the sixth week of pregnancy.
+On June 24, 2022, the Atlanta City Council passed a resolution to decriminalize abortion after the sixth week of pregnancy.

 In an audio from a campaign stop in Blakely on October 13, 2022, Governor Brian Kemp said he "liked the idea" of a "statewide ban on the destruction of embryos" regardless of the reason or the health risk to the mother.

+Following the overturn of Roe v.
+Wade in 2022, the United States maternal and infant mortality rate rose for the first time in 20 years.
+More than 30 states saw at least slight rises in infant mortality rates in 2022, but four had statistically significant increases - Georgia, Iowa, Missouri and Texas.

+On March 21, 2025, a 24-year old woman in Tifton, Georgia was arrested after having a miscarriage and disposing of the fetal remains in a dumpster.
+The charges against her were dropped following nationwide backlash.

+In May 2025, it was reported that 30-year old Adriana Smith, who had suffered a medical emergency and become brain-dead when 9 weeks pregnant, was being kept on life support by Emory University Hospital, who cited Georgia's abortion ban as the reason for keeping her on life support.